CirroBuild/FrostiDocs/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 This works because of addition transitivity rules.

-## Implementation with SIMD instructions
+## Kahan implementation with SIMD instructions

 Now, the interesting bit!
 QuestDB implements the same 4-step algorithm as Kahan.
 However, it uses vectorized instructions to make things a lot faster.
 The idea